SrujanPrasad/Python-basics/README.md

 color=input("Enter your favourite color :")
 print(name + ' likes ' + color)
 ```
-## typecasting- converting from one datatype to another
+## Typecasting- converting from one datatype to another
 ```python
 birthyear=input("Enter your birthyear ")
 print(type(birthyear))  #denotes the type of the datatype